innaamogolonova/matcha-bot/README.md

 ## TODO:
 - change to run more often
-- change to not use GHA
+- change to not use GHA -> use local server
+- switch to telegram (or other app) instead of gmail to send notifications